timjogorman/RicherEventDescription/guidelines.md

 speaker who doesn't fully understand what's going on.
-In all of these cases, even though we know better, we must treat the EVENTs as literal EVENTs (e.g. John quite literally kicked something, his head exploded into fragments, and ``that'' was briefly airborne).
+In all of these cases, even though we know better, we must treat the EVENTs as literal EVENTs (e.g. John quite literally kicked something, his head exploded into fragments, and "that" was briefly airborne).

 However, when annotating idiomatic speech, ENTITYs or EVENTs which have no conversational referent should not be annotated.
 Put differently,